 After a bit of searching online you’ll soon learn that this passenger boat service to Koh Kood has three names.
 This arises from the fact that the Boonsiri Ferry company run a catamaran and the vessel’s name is the ‘Koh Kood Fantasea’.

-There are two services a day during High Season between the mainland pier in Laem Sok and Namluek Pier, on Ao Tapao beach, Koh Kood.
+There are two services a day during High Season between the mainland pier in Laem Sok and Ao Salat pier in the northeast of Koh Kood.
 In the Low Season there is one ferry running in each direction.

 During the High Season, the second sailing of the day in each direction makes a stop on Koh Mak.
 This allows anyone who wants to island hop between Koh Kood and Koh Mak to do so in air conditioned comfort, rather than by speedboat.

 Boonsiri Ferry Timetables and Ticket Prices